JaaKto/minesweeper/README.md

 ## Minesweeper

-This minesweeper game written in in JavaScript with the p5.js library.
+minesweeper game written in in JavaScript with the p5.js library

 In order to run a development or production build: